 Hafey’s hits were often described as solid line drives.
 One day he ripped a ball off Thompson’s shin before it made its way into the outfield for an extra-base hit.
 On Hafey’s next at-bat, Thompson, still limping from his encounter with the ball played back — allowing Hafey to bunt for a single.
 After Hafey returned to the dugout the batboy greeted him with an ice cream bar in hand.
 The boy explained.
 “Compliments of Mr. Thompson.
 He said that if you bunt against him the next time, Mr. Hafey, he’ll send another one.”

 Hafey’s arm continued to command respect throughout the league.
 More than 50 years after the event, one of his throws still generated awe.
-During the final weekend of the 1928 season, the Cardinals led the Giants by two games with three left to play.
-With the Cardinals and the Boston Braves tied in the 11th inning, Hafey heaved a throw from left field to cut down the potential winning run, allowing St. Louis to take the game in 15 innings and clinch a tie for the pennant, which they won the next day.
+During the final weekend of the 1928 season, the Cardinals led the Giants by two games with two left to play.
+With the Cardinals and the Boston Braves tied in the 11th inning, Hafey heaved a throw from left field to cut down the potential winning run, allowing St. Louis to take the game in 15 innings and clinch a tie for the pennant, which they won the next day.9

 The Cardinals lost the World Series to the Yankees in 1928, and to the Philadelphia Athletics in 1930.
-Hafey did not do well in either Series, although he set a record for most doubles in a Series with five against the A’s, a record later surpassed.
+Hafey did not do well in either Series, although he set a record for most doubles in a Series with five against the A’s, a record later surpassed.10

 Hafey had signed a contract in 1928 for $7,000.
 In 1929 he got a raise to $8,000, and in 1930 to $9,000.
 Since he had done exceptionally well during those three seasons, he felt he deserved a substantial raise going into 1931 and asked for $15,000.